sciabarra/Devops4Scala/using-sbt-docker.md

-title: Devops4Scala: Using scala SBT for advanced Docker builds
+title: Devops4Scala: advanced Docker builds with SBT and sbt-docker
-date: 2016-09-21 10:00:00
+date: 2016/09/19 20:00:00
-tags:
+tags: ['Devops', 'Docker']
-- Docker
-- Devops
 ---

 I am a Scala developers, and I develop applications I deploy in the cloud.
 The tool of choice for packaging cloud applications is Docker.
 As a result  I spent a lot of time building and packaging  writing `Dockerfile`s.